suphero/getting-rich/README.md

 ### Stock Selection A Framework

 Compare different implemented algorithms.
-Pkl is not common file type. filter.npy seems like a magic file without implementation details.
-Tested in chinese data and seems legit.
+Genetic Algorithms Feature selector (filter.npy) should be trained for different data (obviously).
+Data pipeline is not clear.
+It uses 244 different indicators.

 ### Stock Prediction AI